Last updated: 07-28-2015

 Commissioning Authority's Role in Whole Building Design

 The Commissioning Authority can and should play a key role in the whole building design process.
 The CxA should become involved during the pre-design phase or be the first person by the side of the owner.
 Involvement continues through design and construction, providing continuity as the owner's expert, making sure that their requirements are being met.
-The primary role throughout the project is to understand the owner's requirements, making sure that these are incorporated into the design, installed during construction, and tested with a completely functional building being returned to the owner.
-During this whole process the CxA works with the rest of the design team to accomplish this.
+The primary role throughout the project is to understand the OPR, making sure that these are incorporated into the design, installed during construction, and tested with a completely functional building being returned to the owner.
+During this whole process the CxA works with the design team to accomplish this.

 Designing, constructing, and operating a building is a complex feat that involves input from many different team members.
-While many of these professionals have high levels of competence they are still prone to the issue of coordination and integration due to schedule and budget constraints.
+While many of these professionals have high levels of competence they are still prone to the issue of poor coordination and integration due to schedule and budget constraints.
 This is where the CxA can assist the project team, not only by leveraging their experience and knowledge, but also through project iteration.
 Commissioning Authorities experience project iteration because of the fact that they do not work on a single project full-time.
 Instead they have a number of projects in various stages of design, construction, and operation.
 So problems encountered on one project can be avoided on another, passing it along as a lesson learned.

 As a CxA there are four stages of involvement on new construction projects:

 Pre-Design—The rationale behind bringing the CxA on before the design team is to provide owners with unbiased opinions of the design teams during evaluation.
-Once the design team is selected, the CxA assists in the development of the Owner's Project Requirements or OPR.
+Before the design team is selected, the CxA assists the owner's staff in the development of the Owner's Project Requirements or OPR.
 This "living" document is the guideline for the project and holds all the information and requirements that the owner wants to include and/or achieve.
 It is referred to as a "living" document because it is kept up to date by the CxA throughout the project incorporating any changes that arise.
 For whole building design this is a critical document that gets everyone on team on the same page and gives the designers specific instructions to follow during their design process.

 Operations—In this phase the CxA works with the maintenance staff to understand the installed systems through training and documentation.
 This is a crucial step, because even the most advanced design in the world will be reduced to its simplest form to match the level of understanding of the building operators.
-This is why it is so important to include maintenance staff in the whole building design process.
+This is why it is so important to include the maintenance staff in the whole building design process.
 Keep them in mind when selecting equipment and creating sequences of operation for equipment.
 For the conclusion of the project, during the 10-month post-construction walk-through, the CxA will be involved with the team to make sure that any issues are resolved prior to the end of the warranty period.